collage of photos of restaurants in Badlands National Park

 The Cliff Shelf Nature Trail offers spectacular views, but is only minutes away from Cedar Pass Restaurant.

-Cedar Pass definitely wins at having the best location.
-Your national park experience doesn’t have to go on pause as you enjoy your meal.
-Instead, you can admire the beauty of the Badlands while enjoying air-conditioned, casual dining.
+Cedar Pass Lodge Restaurant definitely wins at having the best location.
+Your national park experience doesn’t have to pause as you enjoy your meal.
+You can admire the beauty of the Badlands while enjoying air-conditioned, casual dining.

 Boy with sunscreen on face.
 Summer "fun" beside the Cedar Pass Restaurant, one of the Best Restaurants in Badlands National Park.